Tag: Hangang (River)

 Donald C. Hay describes his service aboard the HMNZS Rotoiti.
 The ship completed three missions up the Han River attacking enemy positions.
-He describes one occasion when an Australian ship patrolled further up the Han River.
+He recalls one occasion when an Australian ship patrolled further up the Han River.
 This ship was attacked and received substantial damage.
-On many occasions, Donald Hay would see dead bodies floating down river.
+Donald Hay recollects seeing dead bodies floating down river on many occasions.

 Landing at Inchon and Fighting to Seoul

 Duane Trowbridge describes nearly non-stop activity after arriving at Inchon.
-He explains in detail coming under mortar attack on the way Seoul and receiving shrapnel in his knee.
-He explains how his injury sidelined him for a little while, but he was soon back in the line of fire.
+He explains, in detail, coming under mortar attack on the way to Seoul and receiving shrapnel in his knee.
+He explains how his injury sidelined him for a little while but shares he was soon back in the line of fire.
 He explains the struggle of a fellow soldier who got trapped in a foxhole and how a friend, Bill, lost his eyesight due to a mortar attack.
 He shares how he received his Purple Heart.

 Korea Then and Now

 Duane Trowbridge discusses the changes he noted upon his return to Korea in 2010.
-He shares differences between how Korea has changed.
-He expresses his amazement in the quick growth not only of the people but of the roads and buildings.
+He shares differences between how Korea was and how it has changed.
+He expresses his amazement in the quick growth not only of the people but of the infrastructure, including roads and buildings.